Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

 # Speed Limit Assignment to Crash Points

 This repository contains a script to assign speed limit data from street segments to crash points.
-The script uses ArcPy to perform spatial analysis and ensures accurate speed limit assignments, even at intersections where multiple streets may intersect.
+The script uses ArcPy to perform spatial analysis within ArcGIS Pro, ensuring accurate speed limit assignments, even at intersections where multiple streets may intersect.

 ## Features